Tools Needed For Automotive Body Repair

 Hammer And Dolly

 At the core of automotive metalwork is the hammer and dolly, and it's not the same technique as using a hammer to bang in nails!
 Body hammers are light in weight and have a rounded face.
 It's all about precision and moderation.

 Shop: Hammer And Dolly Set

 The majority of hammer and dolly work is to reverse a dent.
 To do this, you need to have access to both sides of the panel.
 The dolly acts as a "backup" for the hammer motion.

 There are dozens of sizes and variations of hammers and dollies.
-Good ones last a lifetime - I've had mine for over 30 years.
+Good tools last a lifetime - I've had mine for over 30 years.